MechanicalRock/mechanicalrock.github.io/_posts/2021-06-29-fed-talk-s01e04-react-components.md

 ## Component Fundamentals

-> :warning: React Components can be a sensitive topic, so if you get offended jump to the next chapter.

 Components allow us to abstract logic and state away from the the view (DOM).
-Its existence enables us to think generically and build abstractions, thus, build repeatable testable bits of code.
+Their existence enables us to think generically and build abstractions, allowing for easily testable and reusable bits of code.

-**Long lived the days of re-defining a Button!**
+:champagne: **Long gone the days of re-defining a Button!**

 The above statement resonates well with me and I hope it does with you too.
 Why should we waste our precious time re-writing static code when can do so much more with our talent.